mertcancoskuner/dyana/docs/loaders.md

 ### python

-A Python loader is specifically designed to handle and execute files related to Python.
+The Python loader is specifically designed to handle and execute files related to Python.
 This includes Python scripts and other Python objects like modules or libraries.

 The Python loader is responsible for: